Linear Interpolation API

 • x::AbstractVector: x-coordinates (must be sorted)

-• y::AbstractVector: y-values
+• y::AbstractVector: y-values (can be real or complex)

 • extrap::Symbol: :none (default, throws DomainError), :constant, :extension, or :wrap